angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 > This observation was in some part due to the fact that d8 would not simply add
 > in an extra discard spell but swap it out for a Therapy.
 There was also some
 > bias here as for the last year I have been running a Miser's Thoughtseize main
-> and it whas been very strong, especially in the face of Thalias or Eidolons so
+> and it has been very strong, especially in the face of Thalias or Eidolons so
 > much so that I have consider switching from three Therapy, two Duress one
 > Thoughtseize main to three Therapy, one Duress and two Thoughtseize main.